Medicare enrollment periods — the windows that matter and the penalties for missing them

 Beyond the Initial Enrollment Period and Annual Enrollment Period, Special Enrollment Periods exist when life happens.

-If your parent moves to a new state or even a new county, the Medicare Advantage plans available change.
-The Medicare Advantage plan they had in their old state might not be available in their new state.
-A Special Enrollment Period typically opens when they move, giving them a window to change plans without waiting for the Annual Enrollment Period.
-Usually this window is 30 to 60 days.
+If your parent moves to a new state or county, the Medicare Advantage plans available change.
+A Special Enrollment Period typically opens when they move, giving them 30 to 60 days to change plans without waiting for the Annual Enrollment Period.

-If your parent loses employer health insurance because they lose their job or their employer stops offering coverage, a Special Enrollment Period opens.
+If your parent loses employer health insurance because they lose their job or the employer stops offering coverage, a Special Enrollment Period opens.
 If they lose Medigap coverage because their insurance company stopped offering it in their state, a Special Enrollment Period opens.
 If they lose Medicare Advantage coverage because their plan is discontinued, a Special Enrollment Period opens.

-These windows exist for roughly 30 to 60 days and allow your parent to make changes that would normally have to wait until the Annual Enrollment Period.
+These windows last roughly 30 to 60 days and allow changes that would normally have to wait until October.

 Getting Help with Deadlines Before It's Too Late